irohn/focus.nvim/README.md

   "irohn/focus.nvim",
   opts = {},
-  -- optionally lazyload on cmd or keybind event cmd = "Focus", keys = {{"<leader>tf", "<cmd>Focus<cr>", desc = "Toggle focus mode" }},
+  -- optionally lazyload on cmd or keybind event
+  -- if you are using filetypes make sure to add them here as well cmd = "Focus", keys = {{"<leader>tf", "<cmd>Focus<cr>", desc = "Toggle focus mode" }}, ft = { "markdown", "text" },
 }
 ```